ongyiumark/kalamanC/README.md

 As for the syntax, the grammar of the language is summarized in [this](grammar.txt) text file, but it's basically **C++ syntax with python lists and functions**.

 I wanted to make an original language, but I'm not that great at language design.
 I picked this combination of syntax because I didn't like how whitespace mattered in python, and functions with definite return types in C++ felt too restrictive.
 I'm open to ideas though.

+Also, I implemented builtin matrix operations, so KalamanC can be used to prototype or solve constant space DP problems or linear reccurences.
+Refer to [this](https://www.youtube.com/watch?v=eMXNWcbw75E) video for more information.
+You can see how it works in the [tutorial](#tutorial) below.

 ### Benchmark
 The following script runs in **0.490 seconds** while an equivalent script wrtten in python runs in **0.125 seconds**.